azaj01/fara/README.md

 ```bash
 vllm serve "microsoft/Fara-7B" --port 5000 --dtype auto
 ```
-Then you can iterative query it with:
+Then you can iteratively query it with:
 ```bash
 fara-cli --task "whats the weather in new york now"
 ```